How to Visit and What to Expect

 It may be shocking to see the crowd walking both ways up and down the pier, with rangers and tour leaders shouting or speaking on microphones to manage this crowd.
 This is because the floating pier is small and the bridge leading to the land is narrow, therefore boats are only allowed a few minutes to load and unload their passengers.

-Our guide gave us a clear briefing as we approached the pier: Get ready as we approach in order to disembark quickly, how long can you stay on the beach, and what not to do.
+The guide gave a clear briefing as we approached the pier: Get ready as we approach in order to disembark quickly, how long can you stay on the beach, and what not to do.
 For instance, don’t walk on coral, don’t feed the fish, and don’t collect anything from the beach, even sand.
 You are not allowed to swim in the bay; just walk knee-deep.
 Phi Phi Leh is a national park, so you can’t fly a drone without proper authorisation.
 If you try, rangers will run at you, yelling within 30 seconds.

 Overall, the landing is a bit hectic and walking the path from the pier to the area before the bay itself is not a pleasant experience.
 However, if you really want to see Maya Bay for yourself, you should remember that it was a much worse experience in the past.
 A hundred people on a pristine beach is a lot better than the thousands of tourists, plus their dozen speedboats anchored right on the sand!